Consider the Adult & Teen Challenge program—a Low Cost, Christian Rehab Alternative

 There are several different treatment options for those battling a tobacco addiction:

 Nicotine Replacement Therapies: Nicotine replacement therapy (NRT) poses the lowest risk to health among all nicotine-containing products, and thus falls on the opposite end of the nicotine-delivery risk spectrum, whereas cigarettes are the most harmful.
 FDA-approved NRTs are designed to reduce symptoms of nicotine withdrawal and help adults quit smoking by delivering small amounts of nicotine to the brain without the toxic chemicals present in cigarette smoke.
-If used properly, NRTs are safe and effective cessation methods and can double an addicted smoker’s chances of successfully quitting cigarettes.11 NRTs are available both by prescription in the form of oral inhaler and nasal spray, and over-the-counter for adults age 18 and over as skin patches, lozenges, and gum.
+If used properly, NRTs are safe and effective cessation methods and can double an addicted smoker’s chances of successfully quitting cigarettes.11 NRTs are available both by prescription in the form of an oral inhaler and nasal spray, and over-the-counter for adults age 18 and over as skin patches, lozenges, and gum.

-NRT patch: The patch is known as a nicotine replacement therapy (NRT).
+NRT patch: The patch is known as nicotine replacement therapy (NRT).
 It’s a small, bandage-like sticker that you apply to your arm or back.
 The patch delivers low levels of nicotine to the body.
 This helps gradually wean the body off it.

 Nicotine gum: Another form of NRT, nicotine gum can help people who need the oral fixation of smoking or chewing.
 This is common, as people who are quitting smoking may have the urge to put something into their mouths.
-The gum also delivers small doses of nicotine to help the you manage cravings.
+The gum also delivers small doses of nicotine to help you manage cravings.

 Spray or inhaler: Nicotine sprays and inhalers can help by giving low doses of nicotine without tobacco use.
 These are sold over the counter and are widely available.
 The spray is inhaled, sending nicotine into the lungs.